 Why do you charge by the hour, and not "all day coverage"?
 Every wedding day is unique, some couples have shorter schedules or more limited needs, others more lengthy and involved.
 If you're paying the same amount for four hours as you would for twelve hours, someone is getting ripped off (and it's not your photographer!)

 Do I need one or two photographers?
 Again, needs vary, larger weddings with more guests and complicated logistics may benefit from having two photographers, others not so much.
 One size does not fit all.

 What do I get for that price?
 All coverage includes an online, password protected gallery.
 You and your family and friends can order professional quality lab prints, canvasses, and cards directly from the online gallery.
 You can also download the high-resolution, watermark free images for your own use and safekeeping.

-- How do I book the date?
-A contract and retainer of $1,000 are required to hold a date; the balance is due three weeks prior to the wedding date.
+How do I book the date?
+A contract and retainer of $1,000 (or the full price of the package if less than $1,000) are required to hold a date; the balance is due three weeks prior to the wedding date.
 The retainer holds the date and is non-refundable.
 Prices do not include sales tax, which is added to all orders for physical products within the state of Ohio.
 Cash, checks, credit cards, and Paypal are accepted.